Where to Stay in Boston for First-Timer Visitors

 The location and spa make Battery Wharf one of the best places to stay in Boston for couples.

-Boston’s first neighborhood, North End is also known as Little Italy.
+Boston’s first neighborhood, the North End is also known as Little Italy.

-Some of the Freedom Trail sites are located in North End including the Paul Revere House built in 1680 and the Old North Church.
+Some of the Freedom Trail sites are located in the North End, including the Paul Revere House built in 1680 and the Old North Church.

 Waterfront in Boston with sailing boats